top of page

 If so, fat lot of good it did.

-Besides immediately legally carving up the acreage for their own private vacation home fiefdoms, there was talk by the new 'owners' -- no doubt among other fantasies -- of turning the place into a football training camp.
-(As not too far away, now resurrected Harbin Hot Springs was once long ago a boxers' training retreat, stranger things have happened.
-Farmers downstream who diverted water from the creek might've then earned extra money fishing out and returning errant throws that had bobbed their way into their onion fields.)
+Besides immediately legally carving up the acreage for their own private vacation home fiefdoms, there was talk by the new stewards -- no doubt among other fantasies -- of turning the place into a football training camp.
+(As not too far away, now resurrected Harbin Hot Springs was once a boxers' training retreat, stranger things have happened.
+Farmers downstream who diverted water from the creek might've earned extra money fishing out and returning errant throws that bobbed their way into their onion fields.)

 After 78 years of earnest, straightforward dedication of offering healing and refuge under the Stewarts, plus another 15 of what might be called dedication-lite by the Masons, things suddenly got on mighty shaky ground.